MoisesOR/BasicCypressAutoTest/README.md

 https://stackoverflow.com/questions/48324493/cypress-failed-to-start

-## Last implementation (09-01-2020)
+## Last implementation
-* [Cypress-log-to-output](https://github.com/flotwig/cypress-log-to-output): Now we can see logs in our command and check if some log is showed.
-This code is on `plugins >> index.js`
+* 09-01-2020 [Cypress-log-to-output](https://github.com/flotwig/cypress-log-to-output): Now we can see logs in our command and check if some log is showed.
+This code is on `plugins >> index.js (L.173)`

+* 12-05-2020 [Node-ews](https://github.com/CumberlandGroup/node-ews/blob/master/lib/ews.js): Now we can take messages just typing user and password.
+This code is on `plugins >> index.js (L.96)`